-Kea Greece is a Cycladic islands that sits south of Attica, in the Aegean Sea.
-A verdant island comprising of numerous forests, cultivations and a spectacular landscape.
-Wit it being in close proximity to Athens, the island of Kea has grown to become a great destination away from the city’s hustle and bustle.
-Ferries to the island depart from Athens through the Lavrion port and take about one hour.
-Even with Kea being a typical Cycladic island, you will be surprised by the elegant architecture combined with earthy stones instead of the blue-domed churches and the whitewashed houses.
+Kea is a Cycladic island that is located south of Attica, in the Aegean Sea, also known as Tzia.
+A flourishing island with dense woodland, fields and a spectacular landscape.
+Because of its proximity to Athens, the island of Kea has grown to become a great destination away from the city’s hustle and bustle.
+Ferries to the island depart from Lavrio port and take about one hour to reach the island.
+Even though Kea is a typical Cycladic island, you will be surprised by its elegant architecture combined with earthy stones instead of the blue-domed churches and the whitewashed houses.

-Moving into Kea’s inland, you will find a hidden paradise!
-The island is a natural habitat to rare wild animals and plant species such as reptiles and birds.
-This makes the island a perfect destination for all the nature explorers and lovers.
-You will want to visit the island’s capital called Loulida, which through its car ban and traditional architecture, oozes a very relaxing vibe.
-Take a walk to the Archaeological Museum of Ioulida and the Medieval castle, which is a preserve of the venetian era.
-When it comes to the beaches, Kea is home to some of the unspoiled sandy beaches with clear waters where you can dip yourself for a swim.
-Poular ones inclue Korissia, Koundouros and Gialiskari.
+Moving into Kea’s inland, you find a hidden paradise!
+The island is a natural habitat to rare wild animals and plant species as well as reptiles and birds.
+This makes the island a perfect destination for all nature explorers and lovers.
+Visit the island’s capital called Ioulida, cars are banned and traditional architecture is to be admired, take in very relaxing vibe.
+Go for a walk to the Archaeological Museum of Ioulida and the Medieval castle, which is a preserve of the Venetian era.
+When it comes to the beaches, Kea offers a range of unspoiled sandy beaches with clear waters where you can dive for a swim.
+Poular ones include: Korissia, Koundouros and Gialiskari.

 - Go scuba diving

-Kea happens to have one of the perfect sea bottom coupled with the strait between it and Makronissis for the best scuba diving experiences.
-However, most of the major available spots are for experienced scuba divers for example, due to the strong sea currents across this area.
-You can head down to Kea’s wreck of Titanic’s sister shop, the famous HMS Brittanic.
+Kea happens to have one of the most perfect sea bottom along with the strait between it and Makronissi for the best scuba diving experiences.
+However, most of the major available spots are for experienced scuba divers only, due to the strong sea currents across this area.
+You can head down to Kea’s wreck of Titanic’s “sister” ship, the famous HMS Brittanic.
 At a depth of 120m, you will have fun on your way down.
 If you are a beginner, you can try a couple of shallow underwater caves and reefs.

 - Explore the Island

-Even though a small island, its closeness to Attica makes it a very popular summer and weekend destination of those wanting to keep close proximity to Athens and the locals alike.
-The island comes with spectacular beaches and traditional vibes that will give you a very relaxing experience.
+Even though a small island, its closeness to Attica makes it a very popular summer and weekend destination for those wanting to stay close to Athens and the locals alike.
+There are numerous spectacular beaches and traditional vibes that let enjoy a very relaxing experience.
 Engage in the island’s main activities such as hiking.
-Get to visit the picturesque villages of Vourkari and Loulida and the nice beaches of Otzias and Koundouros.
+Visit the picturesque villages of Vourkari and Loulida and the nice beaches of Otzias and Koundouros.
 Spare some time to visit the archeological site of Ancient Karthea and the Stone Lion.

 - Open-air cinemas